 Mark DeAngelis is a former finance professional and currently devotes his time to philanthropic endeavors.
 Mark spent 17 years in various positions in the finance industry after graduating from Yale in 1992 with a B.A. in sociology.
 From 2004 until 2008, he ran the U.S. research office for International Asset Management, a multi-billion dollar hedge fund of funds based in London.

 In 2008, Mark helped launch an international campaign to repatriate Sean Goldman, an abducted American child, to the United States.
-The high-profile case garnered media attention worldwide and the involvement of public officials in both the U.S. and Brazil.
+The high-profile case garnered media attention worldwide and the involvement of high-ranking public officials in both the U.S. and Brazil.
 Subsequently, Mark co-founded the Bring Sean Home Foundation, a non-profit focusing on the issue of international child abduction.
 He serves as the organization’s Executive Director.

 Mark resides in Holmdel, New Jersey, with his wife Denise and their three children.